jsoysouvanh/Refureku/README.md

 		- cmake -B Build/Debug -DCMAKE_BUILD_TYPE=Debug -G "\<Generator\>" -A x64
 		- cmake --build Build/Debug --config Debug --target Refureku
 	- You will find the generator binaries in Build/Release/Bin/ and the library in Build/[Debug|Release]/Lib/
 		> **Note:** On multiple configuration generators such as Visual Studio or XCode, an additional Debug/Release folder is generated.
-Make sure to move the .dll and config files next to the generator executable.
+Make sure to move libclang.dll and RefurekuSettings.toml next to the generator executable.
-4. Update the TOML settings file situated in Build/Release/Bin/, next to the RefurekuGenerator executable as [described here](#from-a-toml-file).
-You must at least specify:
-	- [FileGeneratorSettings] outputDirectory = "Path/To/An/Output/Directory"
-	- [FileGeneratorSettings] toParseDirectories = [ "Path/To/Dir/To/Parse1", ... ]
-	- [FileParserSettings] projectIncludeDirectories = [ "Path/To/Refureku/Library/Include", "Path/To/Your/Project/Include/Dir1", ... ]
-	- **If the specified outputDirectory is in a parsed directory**, you should ignore it too
-	[FileGeneratorSettings] ignoredDirectories = [ "Path/To/An/Output/Directory" ]
-5. Add the Refureku headers directory to your project include directories (Refureku/Library/Include) and link against Refureku.lib.
+3. Add the Refureku headers directory to your project include directories (Refureku/Library/Include) and link against Refureku.lib.
 Make sure to use the Debug version of the library if you compile your project in Debug mode to prevent [this issue](#issue-1).
 	-  With CMake, it would look like this:
 	```cmake
 	# Add Refureku Include directory